valasek/timesheet/server/documentation/documentation.md

 # DB backup settings - backup data can be imported directly by a command "timesheet db --load all"
 backup:
   location: "data/backups" # select an empty and an existing folder relative to timesheet/data folder
   rotation: 14 # how many backups back will be kept
   interval: "daily" # daily or weekly - how often the DB backup should be done

 # DB credentials
 # used for development and testing.
 Ignored if DATABASE_URL is set
 postgresql:
+  # host: "db" #
-  host: "127.0.0.1"
+  host: "127.0.0.1" #
   port: "5432"
   name: "timesheet"
   user: "timesheet"